maasmans/Airports/README.md

 The GUI has 4 buttons to set paths, three to the csv files and one to a output text file.
 The paths can also be hard coded in the GUI class.
 The button "Get airports and runways of a country" will write all the airports and corresponding runways a country has to the chosen text file.
+Make sure an existing path to a text file is chosen or nothing will happen, the name shouldn't matter.
 The country can be chosen in the input field either with the countrycode or countryname.
 Autocorrect is not imlemented so make sure it is correct.
 The button "Get countries with the most airports in the world" will display the countries with the most airports in the bottom text field of the GUI.

 Optimizations: